 Cash Back & Gift Cards

-If you have the card by itself, cash back is one of just two redemption options.
+Cash back is one of just two redemption options if you do not have a premium Chase card.
 Points are worth 1 cent each when redeemed for cash back.

 The other option is to redeem for gift cards at 1 CPP.
 Sometimes, Chase discounts some of their gift card options, enabling cardholders to redeem for more than 1 CPP.
 This is the best-case scenario if you have the Ink Cash by itself.